cloud-gov/cg-site/content/ops/configuration-management.md

 ### When reviewing a PR, should the change be tested locally?

 Whenever possible, the proposed changes should be tested locally.
 Because of the nature of many of the cloud.gov repositories and deployment environments, local testing is not always possible or practical.
 Visual code review, however, is always required.

+## What if a configuration changed and it is not in Configuration Management?
+If possible Configuration Management tools need to be set up to always roll back to a known state.
+Other than that, these tools need to be able to "recreate" all settings from the known configurations.